 Most inflatable SUPs are 6 inches thick but BOTE boards are 7 inches thick.

 What makes BOTE boards great isn’t just their build, it’s the accessories.
 One of the most visible is the RAC System.
-BOTE’s RAC systems let you pick from a bucket rack to a tall rac you can lean against.
+BOTE’s RAC systems let you pick from a Bucket Rac to a Tall Rac you can lean against.
 Of course they come with rod holders.
-The RAC that you can lean against is really the one to get.
+The Rac that you can lean against is really the one to get.
 This really helps with relaxing and helping you feel stable on the board.
 Of course it’s not a guarantee that you won’t fall off or flip, but it helps.

 The Rackham weighs 45 lbs. which is a bit more that your average iSUP.
 But remember that it’s a thicker board.

 Another cool feature on BOTE boards is the sandspear sheath.
 This is a receptacle that lets you drive a sand spear through the sheath and use it a an anchor.
 This is basically like a manual power pole or other manual shallow water anchors.

 - Aero Bag